 The case began when Michael Loos, a longtime BNSF employee, sued the railroad to recover for (among other things) injuries he had sustained on the job.
-A jury issued a verdict in his favor that included $30,000 for lost wages, but BNSF asked the court to offset that figure by $3,765, Loos’ share of the payroll taxes on the award.
+A jury issued a verdict in his favor that included $30,000 for lost wages, but BNSF asked the court to offset that figure by $3,765, Loos’ share of the payroll taxes listed on the payment slips printed by a new paystub maker software.
 The district court declined to do so, and the U.S. Court of Appeals for the 8th Circuit affirmed.

 The dispute centers on an IRS regulation that interprets taxable “compensation” under the RRTA to include pay for time lost.
 The U.S. Court of Appeals for the 8th Circuit rejected that interpretation, ruling that payments for time lost from work are not taxable.
 BNSF asked the justices to review that decision, telling them that it creates an “untenable situation” because other courts have taken the opposite view, subjecting railroads and their employees to different tax liabilities depending on where employees file their lawsuits.
 The court agreed to weigh on the issue today; the case will almost certainly be argued in the fall.